csek06/appdynamics-server-all-in-one/README.md

 * Analytics Agent: 9090, 9091

 ## Pre-install Notes
 1. You can download the latest software at download.appdynamics.com and place the binaries of the enterprise console (optional components) in the 'APPD_INSTALL_DIR' (host directory for docker) or in the same directory as the 'firstrun.sh' script file.
-Otherwise, the script will download it for you if you have given your AppDynamics Community credentials in the 'your-platform.env' file which will be placed in '/path/to/opt/appdynamics' or the directory of 'firstrun.sh'.
+Otherwise, the script will download it for you if you have given your AppDynamics Community credentials in the 'your-platform.env' file which will be placed in '/opt/appdynamics'.
-2. You can place your 'license.lic' file in '/path/to/opt/appdynamics' or directory of 'firstrun.sh' before install and it will activate on initial build or upon startup of container.
+2. You can place your 'license.lic' file in '/opt/appdynamics' or directory of 'firstrun.sh' before install and it will activate on initial build or upon startup of container.
 This is handy for updating your license file periodically.
 3. DOCKER USERS - If you are running on anything other than Unraid OS you can open a console to your container via
    ```
    docker exec -i -t appdynamics-server-all-in-one /bin/bash
    ```
    * Unraid users - simply click the container in your web ui and select ">_ console"
-4. AppDynamics Software will be installed in </path/to/opt/appdynamics>/appdynamics directory (DOCKER) or /opt/appdynamics for Standalone (to change this please see below section 'Your Platform Configuration'.
+4. AppDynamics Software will be installed in </opt/appdynamics>/appdynamics directory (DOCKER) or /opt/appdynamics for Standalone (to change this please see below section 'Your Platform Configuration'.
 This allows you to view/modify contents easily from your host.
 You can also delete and recreate the container while data persists.
-5. If your installation goes sour, backup your license file, delete the folder </path/to/opt/appdynamics>/appdynamics and restart the container.
+5. If your installation goes sour, backup your license file, delete the folder </opt/appdynamics>/appdynamics and restart the container.
 6. DOCKER USERS - You can monitor the the logs of your container by issuing the following command
 	```
 	docker logs -f container-name